Joris Hoefnagel: Works

-Hoefnagel was a very versatile artist.
+Hoefnagel was a versatile artist.
 He is known for his landscapes, emblems, miniatures, grotesques, topographical drawings, genre scenes, and mythological and allegorical drawings and paintings.
 Part of Hoefnagel's artistic works was kept by Constantijn Huygens his nephew, when bequeathed at Hoefnagel's death.
 These works were seen by Dutch artists and exercised an important influence on the development of Dutch still life and naturalist art.

 Landscapes and topographical works

 During his trip to England, he made drawings of royal palaces such as Windsor Castle and Nonsuch Palace, which are regarded as some of the earliest realist landscape watercolours in England.

 Hoefnagels made many landscape drawings during his travels in Europe.
 These later served as the models for engravings for Ortelius' Theatrum orbis terrarum (1570) and Braun's Civitates orbis terrarum (Cologne, 1572–1618).
 The Civitates orbis terrarum was with its six volumes the most extensive atlas of its time.
 Hoefnagel worked intermittently on the Civitates his whole life and may have acted as an agent for the project, by commissioning views from other artists.
 He also completed more than 60 illustrations himself, including various views in Bavaria, Italy and Bohemia.
 He enlivened the finished engravings with a Mannerist sense of fantasy and wit by using dramatic perspectives and ornamental cartouches.
 Due to the topographical accuracy he heralded the realist trend in 17th-century Netherlandish landscape art.

-His son Jacob reworked in 1617 designs of his father for the sixth volume of the Civitates, which was published in Cologne in 1618.
+His son Jacob reworked in 1617 designs of his father for the sixth volume of the Civitates, published in Cologne in 1618.
 Volume 6 contains a homogeneous series of images of cities in Central Europe (in Austria, Bohemia, Moravia, Hungary and Transylvania), which are very consistent in their graphics.
 The views are in perspective, and only in a few cases, isometric and stand out through the accuracy of the information, the particular attention to the faithful representation of the territory, the landscape, the road conditions and the power of observation and refinement of interpretation.